Wxrren/Daintree/README.md

 ## User Experience (UX)

-There is a clear navigation in the nav bar which directs you on where to view your individual lists where you can also create your own lists.
+There is a clear navigation in the nav bar which directs you on where to view products to purchase or add to wishlists or cart.
 Then navbar also clearly directs you to the search function where you can search for individual users.

-The website is designed to be simple so that ypung children can use it to make their christmas lists.
-For this reason I kept the pages plane with content central of the screen.
-User's card's appear in the middle of the screen with flashing + icons and instructions on the top of the page indicating to click the + to view the list.
-The edit and delete buttons are attached to the cards to make it easier.
+The website is designed to be simple and modern so that all users can find up to date and trending products they are seeking.
+For this reason, I kept the pages with contents of products central of the screen displaying 100 products per page.
+Products can be clicked on to view photos and descriptions of selected product.
+The product can then be added to the users wishlist or cart.

 To make the user experience easy - I wanted the site to have:

-* A simple and easy registration and sign up form.
+* A simple and easy registration and sign up form
 * A simple nav bar for children to get around the site easily.
 * A simple UI.
-I wanted minimal buttons appearing on the screen to make it less cluttered focussing only on what they need to view lists or make their own.
+I wanted a minimal and clean design appearing on the screen to make it less cluttered offering categories with products Daintree sells to align with what products they are searching for

 ## User Stories